Dylan Salvador: Glory

+Salvador next faced Serhiy Adamchuk in a top contender bout at Glory 42: Paris on October 6, 2017.
+He lost the fight by unanimous decision.

+Post Glory run

+Salvador took part in the 2017 Glory of Heroes 65 kg tournament.
+In the tournament semifinals he beat Giga Chikadze by extension round unanimous decision.
+He lost to Qiu Jianliang by unanimous decision in the tournament finals.

+Salvador challenged Rafi Bohic for his Lumpinee Stadium title on February 27, 2018. he lost by fourth-round KO due to an elbow strike.

+Salvador faced Sorin Căliniuc on June 13, 2019, in the semifinals of the Lightweight Tournament at SAS Gym 02.
+He lost a controversial split decision despite scoring a knockdown.

 Mixed martial arts career

+Early career

 Salvador made his mixed martial arts debut against Kenny Porter at Titan FC 54 on April 26, 2019.
 He won the fight by a third-round submission.

 Salvador faced John Morehouse at NFC 131 on April 17, 2021.
 He won the fight by a second-round submission.

 Salvador faced Joshua Anderson at XFN 373 on August 15, 2021.
 He won the fight by a first-round submission.

 Salvador faced Ali Zebian at Premier FC 31 on September 18, 2021, in the final of the one-night Tournament of Champions after winning against Estevan Payne and Anthony Spike via unanimous and split decision.
 He lost the fight against Zebian via split decision.

 Salvador faced Arman Ospanov on January 28, 2022, at Eagle FC 44.
 He won the fight via TKO due to a corner stoppage between the second and third round.

-Salvador faced Jakhongir Jumaev on October 20, 2022 at UAE Warriors 34.
+Salvador faced Jakhongir Jumaev on October 20, 2022, at UAE Warriors 34.
 He won the bout via Von Flue choke in the third round.